 The worms wriggle and remind me of another offence which had been hidden.
 Like the time the Canadian Forces Base Comox accommodations officer, my superior, used his master key to enter my locked room at midnight while I was asleep in my bed in Officers’ quarters.
 The head of that worm poked up randomly today.
 I had completely forgotten how furious I was and how I screamed at him to just get the eff out.
 I felt unsafe and exposed.
 There was no chain on the door.
 I had forgotten how I didn’t sleep for several nights after that.
 Tossing and turning and hoping he would not return with his master key.
 Creep!

-For decades I have wondered why I didn’t end up finishing my degree at mil col. Finally, in my fifty-fifth year, I have the answer.
-At the age of 20 I was raped and humiliated and blamed.
+But, for decades I have wondered why I didn’t end up finishing my degree at mil col. Finally, in my fifty-fifth year, I have the answer.
+At the age of 20 I was raped twice and humiliated and blamed.
 My identify was stolen.
 My innocence lost.
 I would forever mistrust 99 percent of men, sleep as light as a feather or not at all, and lose almost full interest in sexual intimacy for decades.
 Thanks asshole.
 Thanks a hell of a lot.

 On one of our field exercises I was in my platoon’s headquarters truck when one of my sergeants walked in and locked the door behind him.
 He grabbed my arm.
 I could smell cigarettes and sour alcohol on his breath.
 He was sweating.
 He was known to be a heavy drinker but was loved by the unit for his extreme ability to handle physical challenges and smile while doing so.
 He told me he would now have what he wanted from me.
 My body stiffened and I bore my eyes into his.
 Between clenched teeth I told him if he tried anything on me I would fucking kill him.
+His face froze.
 He stopped.
 He went away.
 Just another day for a female junior officer in a field unit.

 Not all of the men I encountered were like this.
-After all, I married a man that I met on the first day of training at Canadian Forces Base Borden.
+After all, I married a man that I met on the first day of logistics training at Canadian Forces Base Borden.
 He is the love of my life and we have been married 28 years.
 He knows all of these details and he gently helps me through them.
 I am a very blessed person but even so, I have suffered.
 I believe that I suppressed and downplayed these memories.
 I hadn’t been sure of the details but I just knew that it had happened.
 When the class-action law suit about sexual misconduct in the Canadian Armed Forces came to me I found myself nearly catatonic on the couch with the sudden validity of the shit that went down for me when I served.
 Suddenly, some of the particularities in my life made sense.
 My extreme spidey-senses towards creeps, for one.

 There were cat-calls, lewd comments, leering, innuendo.
 Comments about my appearance as a matter of course and not just ‘you look nice’.
 Detailed picking apart of my body’s shape and size, my hair, my face and whether I was smiling or bitchy that day.
 While talking to my husband Dean about this with regard to his routine experience in the military, comparatively speaking, he stated that he had none of that.
 He was free to do his work and more easily received accolades.
 The men I worked with in the military had no troubles like mine.